 Over the years, Business Contact Manager (BCM) for Microsoft Outlook has been a handy customer relationship management (CRM) tool for small businesses.
 As an add-on-feature for Microsoft Office Outlook, BCM provides small CRM functions to improve the effectiveness of customer service, sales, and marketing efforts.

-However, many users of BCM who recently upgraded their operating system from Windows 7 or Windows 8.1 to Windows 10 have not been able to use the CRM tool effectively as it crashes Microsoft Outlook.
+However, many users of BCM who recently upgraded their operating system have not been able to use the CRM tool effectively as it crashes Microsoft Outlook.

-Quite a few Windows 10 users have reported facing issues related to Outlook, Business Contact Manager (BCM) and other apps after upgrading to Windows 10.
+Quite a few Windows users have reported facing issues related to Outlook, Business Contact Manager (BCM) and other apps after upgrading to Windows 11/10.
 Even though Microsoft Outlook is seen getting fixed, the add-on CRM tool BCM is still harder to resolve.
-After installing Windows 10, the Outlook 2013 crashes whenever you try to access BCM Contact Management and you get a message, somewhat like this.
+After installing Windows 11/10, Outlook crashes whenever you try to access BCM Contact Management and you get a message, somewhat like this.

 Microsoft Outlook has stopped working.
 A problem caused the program to stop working correctly.
 Windows will close the program and notify you if a solution is available.